-Due to a syndicate agreement relating to RBI, the regional Raiffeisen banks and direct and indirect subsidiaries of the regional Raiffeisen banks are parties acting in concert as defined in § 1 6 of the Austrian Takeover Act (see most recent notification of voting rights published on 20 August 2019).
+Due to a syndicate agreement relating to RBI, the regional Raiffeisen banks and direct subsidiaries of the regional Raiffeisen banks are parties acting in concert as defined in § 1 (6) of the Austrian Takeover Act (see most recent notification of voting rights published on 20 August 2019).
 The terms of the syndicate agreement include a block voting agreement for all matters that require a resolution from the General Meeting of RBI, rights to nominate members of the RBI Supervisory Board and preemption rights among the syndicate partners.
 The terms also include a contractual restriction on sales of the RBI shares held by the regional Raiffeisen banks (with a few exceptions) since the expiration of the three year period from the effective date of the merger between RZB and RBI, thus as of 18 March 2020, if the sale would directly and/or indirectly reduce the regional Raiffeisen banks' aggregate shareholding in RBI to less than 40 per cent (formerly 50 per cent) of the share capital plus one share.
-There were no changes in the ownership structure of the syndicate members in RBI during the financial year.
+In the past financial year, RBI was not notified of any changes in the shareholder structure of RBI, that were subject to publication pursuant to the Austrian Stock Exchange Act, in relation to the syndicate as a whole or with regard to individual syndicate members.